 Keep in mind, free intranet software (or open source) doesnt always mean it’s free.
 Closed source software is generally more secure and more stable.

-Social intranet software can generally be used in a variety of settings.
+Modern intranet software can generally be used in a variety of settings.
 Seeing it in context is usually the best way to approach an intranet solution.

 What you want to do is: